Joanna Penberthy: Episcopal ministry

 On 2 November 2016, it was announced that Penberthy had been elected the next Bishop of St Davids.
 She is the first woman to be elected a bishop in the Church in Wales.
 Her election was confirmed on 30 November 2016, thereby legally becoming the 129th Bishop of St Davids.
 She was consecrated a bishop on 21 January 2017 during a service at Llandaff Cathedral, the last Bishop consecrated by Barry Morgan, Archbishop of Wales, before his retirement.
 She was enthroned at St Davids Cathedral on 11 February 2017.

 A social media post from a personal Twitter account in March 2021 which said "never, never trust a Tory" led to significant online criticism, from the public and other clergy, including from Archbishop of Canterbury, Justin Welby.
 On 2 June 2021 she issued an apology on the Bishop of St Davids website in which she stated that she "trust and have trusted many Conservatives and know there are many honourable people in that party".
 Following formal letters of complaint by clergy and others, it was announced on 21 June 2021 that Penberthy would be taking a month's sick leave, the Archdeacons' letter referring to the recent controversy.
 The announcement was subsequently amended to read that she would be on sick leave until the end of September, then until the middle of October, and then until the end of October.
 She began a phased return to work on 1 November 2021.

-Since 31 August 2022 Bishop Penberthy has been once again off work on sick leave.
+From 31 August 2022, Penberthy was again off work on sick leave; on 18 May 2023, she announced her retirement with effect from 31 July.